-- 5 Enter the following values for Passes 2, 3, and 4: - Pass 2: Wire Diameter 0.2, Wire Overburn 0.02 - Pass 3: Wire Diameter 0.2, Wire Overburn 0.01 - Pass 4: Wire Diameter 0.2, Wire Overburn 0
+- 5. Enter the following values for Passes 2, 3, and 4: - Pass 2: Set Wire Diameter to 0.2 and Wire Overburn to 0.02 - Pass 3: Set Wire Diameter to 0.2 and Wire Overburn to 0.01 - Pass 4: Set Wire Diameter to 0.2 and Wire Overburn to 0

-TIP: As the passes get closer to the final part shape, the wire cuts less material and the overburn decreases.
+Note: As the passes get closer to the final part shape, the wire cuts less material and the overburn decreases.

-- 6 Choose Cut Parameters from the Tree View pane. - 7 Set the following parameters on this page (see following graphic of new Cut Parameters values): - Enter 3 for Additional skim cuts (before tab).
-These additional passes create a better finish on the part.

-- Select Tab and enter 1.0 for the Tab Width.
-Creating a tab on the part keeps it attached to the stock. - Set the cutting method to Reverse.
+- 6. Choose Cut Parameters from the Tree View pane. - 7.
+Set the following parameters on this page (see following graphic of new Cut Parameters values): - Enter 3 for Additional skim cuts (before tab).
+These additional passes create a better finish on the part. - Select Tab and enter 1.0 for the Tab Width.
+Creating a tab on the part keeps it attached to the stock. - Set Cutting method to Reverse.
 Instead of cutting in one direction and re-threading the wire, this option makes the wire go in the opposite direction at the end of each pass.

-Notice the change in the cut list.
+Note: Notice the change in the cut list.
 The toolpath motion now includes four passes around the chain and a short move to cut the tab.